coolinmc6/front-end-dev/questions-react-redux.md

 [[↑] Back to top](#top)

+### What are some advantages of React?

+- It increases the application’s performance
+- It can be conveniently used on the client as well as server side
+- Because of JSX, code’s readability increases
+- React is easy to integrate with other frameworks like Meteor, Angular, etc
+- Using React, writing UI test cases become extremely easy

+[[↑] Back to top](#top)

+### What are some limitations of React?

+- React is just a library, not a full-blown framework
+- Its library is very large and takes time to understand
+- It can be little difficult for the novice programmers to understand
+- Coding gets complex as it uses inline templating and JSX

+[[↑] Back to top](#top)

 ### What is JSX?

 - JSX is the JavaScript-HTML hybrid that you write React in.
 - JSX allows you to embed JavaScript expressions into your code by wrapping it in curly braces.
 This includes something like '2+2' or printing the `age` property from your `person` object.
 - JSX can look like HTML but attributes in your elements use camelCase and often have different attribute names (i.e. `className` instead of just `class`)
 - JSX compiles down to `React.createElement()` calls using Babel.
 So as I said, JSX is really just a user-friendly way to create these JavaScript objects that React uses to build the virtual DOM.
+- Browsers can't read JSX because it is not JavaScript.
+For React to work, JSX must be transformed into JavaScript using a JSX transformer like Babel and then passed to the browser.

 [[↑] Back to top](#top)